theo-armour/2020/journal/08/2020-08-09-pierre-antoine.md

 <img src=journal/08/winelover-hammer.jpg width=100% >

-A pry bar to open the new wooded case of wine and a small hammer to close it back up.
+A pry bar to open the new wooden case of wine and a small hammer to close it back up.